 Staff has completed the research objectives of the ADU study as described in the 2015 Housing Element Program 15.
 Public input received to date suggests concerns that the current ADU standards are too restrictive, particularly the minimum lot size; confusion or concerns about the owner-occupancy/deed restriction requirement; and concerns that ADUs could negatively impact single-family neighbors.
 Many are in favor of encouraging ADUs near transit and providing technical assistance to homeowners interested in adding ADUs.
-The findings and possible municipal code amendments will be considered by the City Council on October 17, 2017.
+In addition to presenting the study findings and possible municipal code amendments to the Planning Commission, the findings and possible municipal code amendments will be considered by the Housing and Human Services Commission on September 20 and by City Council on October 17, 2017.